HackJack-101/quiz-game/specs.md

   - View a list of quizzes they have created.
 - **Game Hosting**:
   - Launch a quiz game, which generates a unique **6-digit PIN code**.
-  - Control the progression of questions (Start Game, Next Question, Replay Round, Reset Game).
+  - Control the progression of questions (Start Game, Next Question, Replay Round, Invalidate Round, Reset Game).
   - View live game status and player rankings.
 - **Game History**:
   - View a list of past games hosted by the Quiz Master.